-Accounts and grants receivables are recorded when billed or accrued and reported net of an allowance for doubtful accounts, if any.
+Accounts and grants receivable are recorded when billed or accrued and reported net of an allowance for doubtful accounts, if any.
 Management provides for probable uncollectible amounts through bad debt expense and only after reasonable collection efforts have been exhausted.
-Management believes that no allowance for doubtful accounts is required at June 30, 2016 and 2015.
+Management believes that no allowance for doubtful accounts is required at June 30, 2017 and 2016.